-An explanation of how effective the specific actions were in making progress toward the goal.
+An explanation of how effective or ineffective the specific actions were in making progress toward the goal during the three-year LCAP cycle.

 The actions were effective in making progress toward the anticipated end result of most metrics.
 One area where the school did not meet the anticipated outcomes was for monitoring teacher credential statuses.
 With the statewide teacher shortage the school has had to employee teachers in internship programs and these teachers lack a preliminary or clear credential.
 The school has also had to utilize teachers that are teaching out-of-field for their given CA credential in order to provide accelerated math classes to middle school students.
 This also resulted in the school not meeting the goal of having 100% of teachers holding a preliminary or clear CA credential for their current teaching assignment.